Simple Allocator

 operation: AllocOp,

-old_ptr: *u8,
+_: *u8,

-// Count of bytes to be allocated, this value is set only when operation
+// Count of bytes to be allocated.

-new_size: usize,
+size: usize,

-// Allocation allignment,
+// Allocation allignment.

 alignment: usize,